CryptozombiesHQ/cryptozombie-lessons/en/1/02-contracts.md

 }
 ```

-Here `#[mx_sc::contract]` is a procedural macro that defines the `ZombieFactory` trait as a contract.
+Here `#[multiversx_sc::contract]` is a procedural macro that defines the `ZombieFactory` trait as a contract.
 You will see a pattern of using procedural macros, since these are the ones that make the transition from a more user friendly code writing to a very complex and high performant contract build.

 What every contract has as a mandatory function is a init, marked with `#[init]`.
 Here all the presets of the contract should be put.